vijaysharm/ehyo-android/README.md

 ++ Might be useful for --debug (Track when an action is added, whether its executed or not, etc...)
 + Add support for a --debug for verbose printing
 + Move maven search into the Service
++ Have the *Actions index by Manifest or Build instead of IDs

 ##Bugs
 + There's a bug with the optionselector
 ++ I entered 2 when two manifests we're shown to me, and both manifests we're used (should have just been the second one, not all)
++ Broke Usage
+++ It is no longer shown